elicoschignano/elicoschignano.github.io/_pages/about.md

   enabled: false
 ---

-I am a PhD student in Economics at [University].
+I am a PhD student in Economics at RWI – Leibniz Institute for Economic Research.
 My research is in labor economics, with a focus on unemployment insurance and job search.
 I am also interested in gender economics.

 In Fall 2026, I am a visiting PhD student at Boston University, hosted by Johannes Schmieder.

 I am a member of the Berlin Network for Labor Market Research (BeNA), where I help organize the BeNA Labor Economics Workshop.

-You can find my CV [here](/assets/pdf/CV.pdf).